Winchester Mystery House, San Jose - Things to Do at Winchester Mystery House

 Tips & Advice

-Book tours in advance, especially during peak season and Halloween, as popular time slots sell out quickly
+Book your tickets online in advance, especially during Halloween season when special nighttime tours sell out quickly